 The more familiar your dog is with our facility, the better they will do.
 Plan on bringing them a few times for doggy daycare so they can get to know the staff and how we run things.
 The dogs that normally do the best in the dog hotel are the regular daycare dogs that come a couple times a week.
 You can always bring your dog’s bed, treats and other belongings that will remind them of home.
 Feel free to call/text/email and check in on your pup any time during their stay.

 What time should I drop off my dog for their hotel stay?

 We do ask that all dogs be checked in by noon, but the earlier the better.
 They’ll will sleep much better in a new environment if have a whole day of playtime to get to know everyone and get tired out.
-If they are dropped off after noon, the check-in time will be changed to noon for billing purposes.
+If they are dropped off after noon, a $15 charge will be added to the stay.